-- 11.1 Except to the extent set out in this clause 11 or where disclosure is expressly permitted by the other party, each party must treat all Confidential Information belonging to or disclosed by the other party as confidential and will not disclose any such Confidential Information to any other person without the prior written consent of the other party, except to any persons who are directly involved in the provision of the Project Activities, who need to know the information and who are subject to binding obligations of confidentiality to the disclosing party. - 11.2 ARIA may publish a summary of the Grant Agreement in any medium (having redacted both parties' Confidential Information), including a summary of any changes to the Grant Agreement agreed from time to time.
-Additionally, ARIA may publish a copy of the Milestones (in whole or in part) in any medium (provided that, where such Milestones contain or constitute your Confidential Information, ARIA has given you a reasonable opportunity to make representations in respect of any redactions or amendments you wish to be applied).
-For the avoidance of doubt, ARIA's publication rights under this clause 11.2 are exercisable at ARIA's sole discretion. - 11.3 Nothing in this clause 11 will prevent either party disclosing any Confidential Information of the other party: - (a) for the purpose of the examination and certification of its accounts and/or pursuant to section 6(1) of the National Audit Act 1983; - (b) to any government department, consultant, contractor or other person engaged by that party, provided that such party only discloses information necessary for the purpose concerned and obtains appropriate confidentiality undertakings in relation to such information; - (c) where disclosure is required by Law, including under the Information Acts to the extent they apply to that party and where no exception to disclosure under them is applicable; or
+- 11.1 Except to the extent set out in this clause 11 or where disclosure is expressly permitted by ARIA, You must treat all Confidential Information belonging to or disclosed by ARIA as confidential and will not disclose any such Confidential Information to any other person without the prior written consent of the ARIA, except to any persons who are directly involved in the provision of the Project Activities, who need to know the information and who are subject to binding obligations of confidentiality similar to those herein. - 11.2 Both parties may publish a summary of the Grant Agreement in any medium (having redacted both parties' Confidential Information), including a summary of any changes to the Grant Agreement agreed from time to time.
+Additionally, Both parties may publish a copy of the Milestones (in whole or in part) in any medium. - 11.3 Nothing in this clause 11 will prevent either party disclosing any Confidential Information of ARIA: - (a) for the purpose of the examination and certification of its accounts and/or pursuant to section 6(1) of the National Audit Act 1983; - (b) to any government department, consultant, contractor or other person engaged by that party, provided that such party only discloses information necessary for the purpose concerned and obtains appropriate confidentiality undertakings in relation to such information; - (c) where disclosure is required by any applicable Law, including under the Information Acts to the extent they apply to that party and where no exception to disclosure under them is applicable; or - (d) where that party (acting reasonably) considers disclosure necessary or appropriate for the carrying out of its public functions.